-When working with my clients, I usually ask them to go through the strategic OKRs from the previous cycle.
-They review each Key Result and tell me how it went, in a short OKR Retrospective.
+When working with my clients, I usually ask them to review their company OKRs and tell me how it went, in a short OKR Retrospective.

 I often hear comments like: “Oh, we gave up on the first KR… The fourth one was no longer our strategy.
 And we didn’t have the resources to go after the last one.”

-When this happens, it becomes clear to me that they don’t know how to use nested OKRs.
+When this happens, it becomes clear to me that they don’t know how to use different OKR cycles.
 The beauty of the model is that it allows companies to separate validated strategies, things that won’t change, from experiments.

 While every strategy is, in the end, a hypothesis, companies needed data showing that the approach works at least on a small scale.
 If you don’t have that data, you can run an experiment during a few quarters before committing the whole company to it.

-Before including a Key Result in your Strategic OKRs, ask yourself:
+Before including a Key Result in your company OKRs, ask yourself: